civalin/cmdlr/README.rst

     cmdlr -l

-It will listing all information in database.
-If you want more detail, please combine `-v` option multiple time like...
+It will listing all subscribed comics in your database.
+If want more detail, please combine `-v` option multiple time like...

 .. code:: bash

     cmdlr -lv

-or
+or more...

 .. code:: bash